goldfish swimmingAbout me/this blog

 To make matters worse, I attempted to keep the devastation under wraps for several years and hide what a mess I really was from friends, family and workmates.
 I foolishly thought I could just wait it out, and eventually the pain would pass.

-I’m winning… I think
+These days, I’m winning…

 Guess what?
 It is possible to heal from PTSD and depression.

-I think this could be because my fears were wordless, and because I’m very visually oriented.
+Possibly, that might have happened because my fears were wordless, and because I’m very visually oriented.

+What ended up working for me was EMDR therapy and miraculously so.
+Within six sessions, most of my PTSD symptoms had vanished.
 My last session was February 2009 and to date; I’m still 100% free of the debilitating flashbacks I once lived with every day.

 The path to healing is…